There’s, umm... nothing in your sack.

-When you picture a pair of jeans, they may be athletic fit jeans or stretch denim jeans or skinny jeans for guys, but, nine times out of ten, they invariably a form blue jeans.
-That classic blue color has forever been associated with the pant style since its beginning in the late 1800s.
+When you picture a pair of jeans, they may be athletic fit jeans, bootcut, or even skinny, nine times out of ten, they are invariably a form of men’s blue jean.
+That classic blue color that has forever been associated with the pant has been around since denim's beginning in the late 1800s.

 The fabric gained its blue coloring when dyed with natural indigo dye from India.
 Because indigo dye was expensive, the original denim makers used a waft weaving method that allowed them to use an undyed white thread for the back of the denim.
 Synthetic indigo later was created to make the fabric less expensive to make, but the popularity and durability of the style meant the weave never changed.

 Denim gained new colors when manufacturers applied sulfur dying to the fabric, which allowed them to create black and gray denim, along with other colors that followed fads then faded away.
 One could argue that black denim is just as popular as the classic blue because of its versatility and ease of wear, as a darker denim in a classic cut can easily be dressed up or down.

 Other denim colors have come about through the years as well.
 Washes have been applied to denim fabrics for years to create varying shades of blue.
 From classic stonewashing and edgy acid washing to more recent advancements like enzyme washing, sandblasting, and laser fading, these techniques have transformed denim into a canvas for creativity, adding a touch of character through naturally aged techniques or intricate patterns, making denim that's fashionably unique and endlessly appealing.

 The chemical reaction of indigo dying also leads to denim fading with many washings.
 In most dying processes, the dyes penetrate the fabric, and the color remains consistent as the fabric wears.
 Indigo dye only binds to the outside of the thread, and small bits peel away through repeated washings.